OdicforceSounds/world-cleaner/docs/PRINCIPLES.md

 - Control him/her Self.
 Martials arts are Awesome.
 You may be the best one to show those moves.
 - You have the Right to Hit anyone without Touching anyone.
 (Included in Our Eternal License)

-> In the Process, they can learn how to read and how to write by Singing or Paintings.
+In the Process, they can learn how to read and how to write by Singing or Paintings.

-> Math?
-Is useful, but with Music, we can Dance and learn useful math, with simple problems, while we dance!
+Math?
+Is useful, but with Music, we can Dance and learn useful math, with simple problems, while we Dance and play music!